 Medog County is a county under Nyingchi City.
 Medog means “Hidden lotus” in Tibetan.
-Medog County has a total area of 34,000 square kilometers, among of which 12,000 square kilometers actually controlled by China.
-It is located in the southeast of Tibet, on the lower reaches of the Yarlung Tsangbo River, in the eastern section of the Himalayas and the southern slope of the Gangri Gabu Mountains,
+Medog County has a total area of 34,000 square kilometers, among of which 12,000 square kilometers actually controlled by Tibet.

-Medog County borders Zayu County to the east, adjacent to India to the south, connecting Mainling County, Lhunze County, and Cona County in the west, and neighbouring Bome County and Bayi District to the north.
-The main residents of Medog County are the Lhoba people and Monba people, the language is Lhoba, however, the writing is generally in Tibetan.
+The main residents of Medog County are Lhoba and Monba people, the language is Lhoba, however, the writing is generally in Tibetan.

-Medog County is the last county where the Yarlung Tsangbo River flows through Tibet before entering the Brahmaputra Plain.
-The main section of the Yarlung Tsangbo Grand Canyon is in the county.
-This is the place with the lowest elevation, the mildest, the most abundant rainfall, and the best ecological preservation on the Tibetan Plateau.
+Medog County is the last county where Yarlung Tsangbo River flows through Tibet before entering Brahmaputra Plain.
+The main section of Yarlung Tsangbo Grand Canyon is in the county.
+This is the place with the lowest elevation, the mildest, the most abundant rainfall, and the best ecological preservation on Tibet Plateau.

 Tourism in Medog

 There are many types of bridges in Medog County.
-Among the various types of bridges such as steel suspension bridges, rattan bridges, zip-lines, and single-plank bridges, rattan-net bridges and zip-lines are the most characteristic bridge landscapes in the Grand Canyon.
-There are famous rattan bridges and Dexing rattan bridges.
-The whole bridge has no piers and no iron nails.
+Among various types of bridges such as steel suspension bridges, rattan bridges, zip-lines, and single-plank bridges, which rattan-net bridges and zip-lines are the most characteristic bridge landscapes in the Grand Canyon.
+Dexing rattan bridges which the whole bridge has no piers and no iron nails.
 It is woven into a net cylinder with special white rattan strips.

-There are many monasteries in Medog County, with more than 40 monasteries, among of which the most popular ones are: Renqingbeng Monastery, Luobang Monastery, Dergong Monastery, Gelin Monastery, Bargung Monastery, Malbeng Monastery, etc.
+There are about more than 40 monasteries in Medog County, among of which the most popular ones are: Renqingbeng Monastery, Luobang Monastery, Dergong Monastery, Gelin Monastery, Bargung Monastery, Malbeng Monastery

 Geography and climate

-Medog County is a landform of mountains, rivers and valleys in the lower reaches of the Yarlung Zangbo River.
-The county is surrounded by mountains in the north, east and west.
+Medog County is a landform of mountains, rivers and valleys in the lower reaches of Yarlung Zangbo River.
+The county is surrounded by mountains in north, east and west.

-In the south, it transitions from middle high mountain to low mountain, with an average elevation of 1,200 meters.
-The terrain dropped sharply from north to south, from Namcha Barwa Peak, which is 7756 meters high in the north, to only 155 meters in the south.
+In south, it transitions from middle high mountain to low mountain, with an average elevation of 1,200 meters.
+The terrain dropped sharply from north to south, from Namcha Barwa Peak (7756 meters) to only 155 meters in south.

-The two peaks of Namcha Barwa and Gyala Peri are the two highest peaks in the Eastern Himalayas.
-The Yarlung Zangbo River forms the Yarlung Zangbo River Grand Canyon between the two peaks.
+The two peaks of Namcha Barwa and Gyala Peri are the two highest peaks in Eastern Himalayas.
+Yarlung Zangbo River forms Yarlung Zangbo River Grand Canyon between this two peaks.

-The whole area of Medog County is mountainous.
 The northern mountainous area is eroded by flowing water and strong warm and humid air.
 The mountain is cliffy, the valley is deep, and the relative elevation difference is 3000-4000 meters.
-The middle and low hills in the south have gentle slopes and gradually open terrain, with a relative elevation difference of 500-1000 meters.
+The middle and low hills in south have gentle slopes and gradually open terrain, with a relative elevation difference of 500-1000 meters.

 The huge altitude difference gives Medog County the most complete mountain vertical climate zone spectrum in China, including tropical, subtropical, alpine temperate and alpine frigid climates.